-- Students who are completely dedicated to their degree program of choice may feel as though unrelated electives are a waste of time.
+- Students completely dedicated to their degree program of choice may feel that unrelated electives are a waste of time.

 Tips for Choosing Community College Electives

-Before you register for any classes or even decide which classes you are going to take, it is always a good idea to talk to your academic advisor.
+Before you register for any classes or decide which classes you will take, it is always a good idea to talk to your academic advisor.
 In most cases, community colleges assign their students to academic advisors within their degree program – this ensures that the advisor has a sound knowledge of the degree program and its requirements.
-Your academic advisor will be able to tell you which classes you need for your degree and he or she will help you create your course schedule each semester.
-With the help of your advisor you will be able to get your core classes in, fitting your electives requirements in around them.
+Your academic advisor will be able to tell you which classes you need for your degree, and he or she will help you create your course schedule each semester.
+With the help of your advisor, you will be able to get your core classes in, fitting the requirements of your electives around them.

-One way to make sure that your electives do not interfere with your core classes is to wait to take them.
-If you wait until you have completed all of your core classes then you won’t have to worry about scheduling conflicts when it comes to taking electives.
-Of course, you still need to plan ahead to make sure that the electives you want will be available by the time you finish your core classes.
-You may even be able to work in an elective or two if some of your core classes are not offered during a particular semester.
-No matter when you choose to take your electives, be sure to keep a detailed list of your degree program requirements including both core classes and electives to make sure you don’t miss anything.
+One way to ensure that your electives do not interfere with your core classes is to wait to take them.
+If you wait until you have completed all of your core classes, you won’t have to worry about scheduling conflicts when taking electives.
+Of course, you still need to plan ahead to ensure that the electives you want will be available by the time you finish your core classes.
+You may even be able to work on an elective or two if some of your core classes are not offered during a particular semester.
+No matter when you choose to take your electives, keep a detailed list of your degree program requirements, including both core classes and electives, to ensure you don’t miss anything.

-Taking elective courses at community college is a great idea, even if you are taking your core classes elsewhere.
-You can save money on electives by taking them at community college, but you do need to make sure that your credits will transfer – obtain preapproval from your academic advisor before you choose any classes and before you register..
+Even if you are taking core classes elsewhere, taking elective courses at a community college is a great idea.
+You can save money on electives by taking them at a community college.
+Still, you need to make sure that your credits will transfer – obtain pre-approval from your academic advisor before you choose any classes and register.